ZehuiHe/chestxray-adversarial-fairness/README.md

 ## Notes

-- Every reported number derives from a fixed patient-level split; no patient appears in more than one partition.
+- Every reported number derives from a fixed patient-level split.
+No patient appears in more than one partition.
 - Per-label decision thresholds are selected on validation data only and frozen before test evaluation, then applied identically to both recorded-sex groups.